 To the east of the Tyne Bridge is one of the oldest parts of Newcastle, the Chares.
 This series of well-preserved, narrow medieval alleyways and lanes, with their stepped pathways, are endless fun to explore, including Breakneck Stairs, Long Stairs, and Castle Stairs, the latter leading to Castle Keep and the Black Gate.

 Along the way, you'll find newer (yet still historic) architectural delights, including the Custom House (1766) and Trinity House (1721).
-A number fo great restaurants and shopping opportunities have also spring up in the area, adding even more reasons to linger here.
+A number of great restaurants and shopping opportunities have also sprung up in the area, adding even more reasons to linger here.

 Also of interest is the splendid All Saints Church.
 Built in Neoclassical style by David Stephenson in the 18th century above the tomb of Roger Thornton (d.
 1429) and his wife (d.
 1411), this catholic church possesses a great deal of elaborate mahogany woodwork along with what is believed to be the largest brass in England.